tw4l/bulk-reviewer/README.md

 docker-compose up -d
 ```

-The first time you do this, it will take a while.
-Much of this time is set in installing dependencies for and then building bulk_extractor.
+The first time you do this, it will take a while (on my laptop, around 10 minutes).
+Much of this time is spent installing dependencies for and then building bulk_extractor.

 ### Django admin interface